SaugatGhimire321/drf-elasticsearch/readme.md

                 ], fuzziness="auto")
 ```

-this query is also similar to the above SearchUsers query, but it has a fuzziness attribute, which allows for some tolerance for typos or misspellings in the search term. "auto" setting lets the search engine choose the most appropriate level of fuzziness.
+This query is also similar to the above SearchUsers query, but it has a fuzziness attribute, which allows for some tolerance for typos or misspellings in the search term. "auto" setting lets the search engine choose the most appropriate level of fuzziness.

 For example, if I search hit this api endpoint,